Fivos Kalogiannis

 /ˈfi.vos/ /kaloˈʝanis/

-I am a first year PhD student in Computer Science at UC Irvine advised by prof. Ioannis Panageas.
-Prior to that, I got my integrated Master’s Degree in Electrical and Computer Engineering from the National Technical University of Athens.
+I am a CS PhD student at UC San Diego advised by Prof. Mikhail Belkin focusing on optimization for machine learning.
+Previously, I earned my MS in Computer Science at UC Irvine advised by Prof. Ioannis Panageas where I worked extensively on algorithmic game theory, multi-agent reinforcement learning, and optimization.
+Even before that, I did my undergrad in Electrical and Computer Engineering at the National Technical University of Athens.

-I grew up in a remote island of the North Aegean Sea, Lemnos.
+I grew up on Lemnos, a remote island of the North Aegean Sea.

 news